DaewoongKwon/test/README.md

 # 7.)

-Create a new markdown file `explanations.md` and describe what your think are the main benefits of object oriented programming
+Create a new markdown file `explanations.md` and briefly describe what your think are the main benefits of object oriented programming

 # 8.)
 Consider the following example code: